DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

   <img class="img-responsive" src="../../img/scheduler-elements.png">
 </p>

 The React Scheduler adheres to plugin-based architecture.
-This says that every feature is encapsulated in a particular plugin(or React component).
-See also the Plugin Overview guide.
-Next plugins implement most common features.
+This says that every feature is encapsulated in a particular plugin (or React component).

-- [ViewSwitcher](../reference/view-switcher.md) - changes the current view
-- [DateNavigator](../reference/date-navigator.md) - changes the current date and shows a visible time interval
-- [AllDayPanel](../reference/all-day-panel.md) - displays longer then a day appointments in a specific place
-- [AppointmentTooltip](../reference/appointment-tooltip.md) - displays short information about event in a tooltip form also provide a some UI functionality to fast data editing

 ## Basic Setup

 The Scheduler displays data specified via the `data` property.
 You should follow the [AppointmentModel](../reference/scheduler.md/#appointmentmodel) interface to define that property.
-Please refer to [this](https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-scheduler-demos/src/demo-sources/scheduler-featured-remote-data/material-ui/demo.jsx#L53) demo to see how to use a custom formatted data.
+Also you can add [custom](https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-scheduler-demos/src/demo-sources/scheduler-featured-remote-data/material-ui/demo.jsx#L53) fields.

 The Scheduler requires the following plugins for basic data visualization: